Search: 22 results

 And he was speaking and debating with the {Greek-speaking Jews}, but they were trying to do away with him.

-Therefore he reasoned in the synagogue with the Jews and the devout [Greeks], and in the market daily with those that met him.
+he disputed therefore in the synagogue with the Jews, and the proselyted Greeks: and in the publick place daily with those he met.

 Then all the Greeks took Sosthenes, the chief ruler of the synagogue, and beat him before the judgment seat.
 And Gallio cared for none of those things.